-If you want to buy or sell a home, it’s important to know if it’s a buyer’s market or a seller’s market.
+If you want to buy or sell a home, it’s important to know if your local real estate market is in a buyer’s market or a seller’s market.
 Here’s how.

 Buyer’s Market Definition